junxit/us-congress-code/title-16/chapter-3b/sec-590a.md

 See section 590q of this title.

+### Policy

+Declaration of policy to continue the Soil Conservation and Domestic Allotment Act, see section 1282 of Title 7, Agriculture.

+### Executive Documents

 ### Transfer of Functions

 Enforcement functions of Secretary or other official in Department of Agriculture, insofar as they involve lands and programs under jurisdiction of that Department, related to compliance with this chapter with respect to pre-construction, construction, and initial operation of transportation system for Canadian and Alaskan natural gas transferred to Federal Inspector, Office of Federal Inspector for Alaska Natural Gas Transportation System, until first anniversary of date of initial operation of Alaska Natural Gas Transportation System, see Reorg.
 Plan No. 1 of 1979, §§ 102(f), 203(a), 44 F.R.
 33663, 33666, 93 Stat.
 1373, 1376, effective July 1, 1979, set out in the Appendix to Title 5, Government Organization and Employees.
 Office of Federal Inspector for the Alaska Natural Gas Transportation System abolished and functions and authority vested in Inspector transferred to Secretary of Energy by section 3012(b) of Pub.
 L. 102–486, set out as an Abolition of Office of Federal Inspector note under section 719e of Title 15, Commerce and Trade.
 Functions and authority vested in Secretary of Energy subsequently transferred to Federal Coordinator for Alaska Natural Gas Transportation Projects by section 720d(f) of Title 15.
 Functions of Soil Conservation Service in Department of Agriculture with respect to soil and moisture conservation operations conducted on lands under jurisdiction of Department of the Interior transferred to Department of the Interior, to be administered under direction and supervision of Secretary of the Interior through such agency or agencies in Department of the Interior as Secretary shall designate, by Reorg.
 Plan No. IV of 1940, § 6, eff.
 June 30, 1940, 5 F.R.
 2421, 54 Stat.
 1234, set out in the Appendix to Title 5, Government Organization and Employees.
 Soil Conservation Service consolidated with other agencies into Agricultural Conservation and Adjustment Administration for duration of World War II, see Ex.
 Ord.
 No. 9069, Feb.
 23, 1942.

-### Policy

-Declaration of policy to continue the Soil Conservation and Domestic Allotment Act, see section 1282 of Title 7, Agriculture.